alexanderwise/ansible_class2/05_your_first_role.md

 Remember our task to download Pride and Prejudice?
 You could make this into a reusable role.

-First, we can create a file deifning our variable, `book_url`.
+First, we can create a file defining our variable, `book_url`.
 We will put this in the `defaults` folder, allowing consumers of our role to easily override this variable if needed.